bond005/impartial_text_cls/README.md

 In this example we created classifier with special pre-trained BERT for English language from the **TensorFlow Hub**, and we specified path to this BERT in the `bert_hub_module_handle` parameter of constructor.

-BERT is used as generator of token embeddings, therefore we add convolutional neural network in [Yoon Kim's style](https://arxiv.org/abs/1408.5882) after this BERT.
+BERT is used as generator of token embeddings and whole text embedding.
+The sequence output of BERT is used for token embeddings calculation, and the pooled output generates text embedding.
+Therefore we add convolutional neural network in [Yoon Kim's style](https://arxiv.org/abs/1408.5882) after BERT's sequence output and concatenate outputs of this convolutional neural network with BERT's pooled output.
 First and only convolutional layer of this network contains feature maps with multiple filter widths from 1 to 5.
 Feature map quanity for each filter width is specified by the `filters_for_conv1` ... `filters_for_conv5` paramaters.
+After max-over-time pooling all outputs of convolutional layer are concatenated with the pooled output of BERT, and a resulting signal are processed by sequence of hidden layers ((optionally, because number of hidden layers can be zero)).
 Besides, boolean parameter `bayesian` specifies kind of all weights in the above described convolutional network: if `bayesian` is True, then these weights are bayesian, i.e. stohastic, else they are usual.

 The `num_monte_carlo` parameter corresponds to number of sampes from bayesian neural network in the inference mode.
 Large value of this parameter is better, but at the same time procedure of inference can become a little slower.

+The `kl_weight_init` and `kl_weight_fin` determine initial and final points of a KL weight changing schedule for the bayesian neural network (see chapter 3.4 of [Weight Uncertainty in Neural Networks](https://arxiv.org/abs/1505.05424v2) about the KL weighting).
+If these values are same, then the KL weight is constant.

 In the training process we need early stopping: we calculate some quality criterion on independent subset of data, called as validation dataset, and monitor its changing by epochs.
 If value of this criterion become decrease during `patience` epochs on end, then we have to stop.
 Fraction of training data which will be randomly sinlge out for validation is determined by the `validation_fraction` parameter.
 But if early stopping will not work, then we continue training process no more than `max_epochs` epochs, whereupon we stop, in spite of everything.